-SUMMARY OF MANAGEMENT RESPONSE: Management INDEPENDENT AUDITOR RESPONSE: agrees with the recommendation TAP International commends the The District Counsel requested that in the event the District Counsel for initiating Board determines that a master services agreement discussions with the Board about the should be used to procure legal services in the future, it use of alternative contracting should continue to be allowed to retain legal services mechanisms.
-The District Counsel separately from master services agreements in cases noted concerns about retaining its where there is a need for legal services that cannot be authority to sole source legal services, fulfilled, or cannot be best fulfilled, by firms on the list but the purpose of the of pre-vetted firms, or there is insufficient time to use a recommendation is to add to the competitive process to secure a new firm. procurement strategies versus Target Implementation: To be determined. eliminating them.
+SUMMARY OF MANAGEMENT RESPONSE: Management agrees with the recommendation

+The District Counsel requested that in the event the Board determines that a master services agreement should be used to procure legal services in the future, it should continue to be allowed to retain legal services separately from master services agreements in cases where there is a need for legal services that cannot be fulfilled, or cannot be best fulfilled, by firms on the list of pre-vetted firms, or there is insufficient time to use a competitive process to secure a new firm.

+Target Implementation: To be determined.